 I have taught eight different courses at Academy of Art University with the unique opportunity to teach cross-departmentally between Liberal Arts and Motion Pictures & Television.
 Teaching in this environment gives me the opportunity to work with students from all majors - not just motion pictures - including fine art, graphic design, fashion, metal arts, photography, painting, animation, visual effects and new media.

-Using my book as a text, I designed a course called "analog before digital: punk/no wave film & music."
+I designed a course called "analog before digital: punk/no wave film & music."
 This class brings together a diverse group of students and encourages cross-disciplinary collaboration.
 Click on student work to view different ways underground film and music has inspired my students.
 Along with viewing various student projects, you can look at specific assignment descriptions as well.

 If you have any questions about my assignments, courses, and/or teaching philosophy, please contact me.